Health and Welfare

 College Doctor

 The College is associated with the Summertown Health Centre, and Dr Matthew Cheetham and Dr Lorna Monteith from that practice are designated as College Doctors.
-Dr Cheetham and Dr Monteith will continue to offer a college service this Hilary term (week 1-9) on a Tuesday morning.
-The students will be able to book onto this service by visiting wellbeing.seh.ox.ac.uk.
+Dr Cheetham and Dr Monteith will continue to offer appointments during term time (weeks 1-9) on a Tuesday morning.
+Students can book a GP appointment by visiting Wellbeing Booking System.
+Appointments are held in the College Nurse’s Office, located on the first floor of the Front Quad, accessed via Staircase 6.

 College Nurse

-The College Nurse, Clare Woolcott, can help with more minor illnesses.
-She will be running her clinics online and in-person.
-She will be based in College to allow this flexibility.
+The College Nurse, Clare Woolcott, can help with minor illnesses.
+She runs her clinics online and in-person and is based at the College to allow this flexibility.

-Each appointment has been provisionally set at 1/2 hour.
+Each appointment has been provisionally set to 30 minutes.

 The Nurse’s room is located on the 1st floor of the main Quad and can be reached from Staircase 6.
 If you have concerns regarding access to this area, please contact the Nurse (nurse@seh.ox.ac.uk) who will make alternative arrangements.